edisnord/PyOPLM-smb-docker-setup/README.md

 directory.
 Make sure to not put them in a directory different from the one where the PyOPLM image and the docker-compose.yml file is located, as they depend on them being in the same directory.

+## Artwork storage support

+Currently limited to online storages, local storage will require you to mount your local storage directory on the PyOPLM container, then make your pyoplm.ini in the OPL directory point to where you mounted your storage.